 This post may contain affiliate links which is shown by a *.
 This means if you click on a link I may get a small commission at no cost to you.

-Anyone else get really confused when it comes to food labels?
+If you are confused about best before dates then this post is for you.
 Knowing the difference between best-before, display date or the general look of food could have you throwing away perfectly good groceries.

 Anti-waste charity Wrap recently reported that small changes in labeling could help reduce our waste by a massive one billion pounds.

 One thing has to be understanding the labeling of our food and what it all means.

 Use by Date – Means exactly that.
 Eating anything after the use by date is risky, even if it looks or smells fine.

 This is anything perishable really, like milk, meat, fish, chilled ready meals.

 You should bin it all, without a doubt.
 If you eat the food you will get ill.